skellis46/finger-pointing-moon/case-for-support.md

 ##### Know-how and technê

-One early solution to the epistemic problem in practice-research was to invoke the concepts of practical knowledge (_technê_) and know-how as a way of understanding artistic-research specific epistemics.[^techne] This work has three problems: 1) It has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
+One early attempt to solve the epistemic problem in practice-research was to invoke the concepts of practical knowledge (_technê_) and know-how as a way of understanding artistic-research specific epistemics.[^techne] This work has three problems: 1) It has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
 2) It has failed to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
 That is, what is peculiar to the concept of know-how in artistic practice-research as compared with, for example, engineering or bioethics?
-3) It does not explicitly address change(s) as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.
+3) It does not explicitly address _change_ as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.

 [^techne]: This draws on the work of Aristotle, Ryle, Carr and Polanyi, and more recently Pakes.
-See Borgdorff for an overview.[-@borgdorff_debate_2006]
+See Borgdorff for an overview[-@borgdorff_debate_2006]

 ##### The role of the artefact

 Scrivener wrote that the "art object does not embody a form of knowledge."[@stephen_scrivener_art_2002 n.p.]
-Yet Borgdorff suggests that knowledge is "embodied in art practices (objects, processes)."[@borgdorff_debate_2006 p.13] Curiously, even in disagreement, both scholars (inadvertently in Borgdorff's case) ended up focusing on the limits of the artefact in practice-research.
-In so doing they draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his argument that artworks (or artefacts) require interpretation, and as such might also be called _apprehensions_ or "objects which must be grasped by the senses and the intellect" which when grasped offer "ways of seeing and being".[@stephen_scrivener_art_2002 n.p.]
+Yet Borgdorff suggests that knowledge is "embodied in art practices (objects, processes)."[@borgdorff_debate_2006 p.13] Even in disagreement, both scholars focus on the limits of the artefact in practice-research.
+In so doing they draw the art object's audience into the issue -- Borgdorff through his focus on hermeneutics, and Scrivener through his argument that artworks (or artefacts) require interpretation, and as such can be called _apprehensions_ or "objects which must be grasped by the senses and the intellect" which when grasped offer "ways of seeing and being".[@stephen_scrivener_art_2002 n.p.]

 ##### Audiences

-Other work has directly (or indirectly) built on Scrivener's recognition that the audience is fundamental to the epistemic project of practice-research.[^aud] Rather than producing knowledge itself, the artist produces "a compelling, mesmerising question"[@magee_introduction._2012 p.5] and the artefact affords possibilities for understanding in those who experience it.
+Other work has built on Scrivener's recognition that the audience is fundamental to the epistemic project of practice-research.[e.g. Magee -@magee_introduction._2012; Ellis -@ellis_that_2018] Rather than producing knowledge itself, the artist produces "a compelling, mesmerising question"[@magee_introduction._2012 p.5] and the artefact affords possibilities for understanding in those who experience it.
 This is a radically "expanded epistemology"[@ellis_that_2018 p.488] in which practice-research is "dependent on its audience to do its epistemic work."[@ellis_that_2018 p.488]

-[^aud]: e.g. Magee [-@magee_introduction._2012]; Ellis [-@ellis_that_2018].

-These past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
-There are effectively three _agents_ at play -- the artefact, the artist and the audience -- and the extent to which an artist-scholar foregrounds the role of each has determined their position in attempting to understand the epistemic boundaries of practice-research.
+Past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
+There are effectively three _agents_ at play in this intellectual labour -- the artefact, the artist and the audience -- and the extent to which an artist-scholar foregrounds the role of each has determined their position in understanding the epistemic boundaries of practice-research.
 What is shared between the positions is an overarching relativist constructivist framework.
 Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

 >Some aspects of the world may be within the limits of our thought but beyond the limits of our knowledge; faced with competing descriptions of them, we cannot know which description is true.
 Some aspects of the world may even be beyond the limits of our thought, so that we cannot form intelligible descriptions of them, let alone know that a particular description is true.[@markie_rationalism_2017 n.p.]

-- empirical
+- empirical: I am not proposing evidence evidence evidence.
+Tension between evidence, and allowing the creative work to do its work.
+- proxy is very different from staring into the belly of not knowing.
+Accepting the possibility of not knowing or there are things that are not able to be known
 - draw together large range of ideas, opinions and histories that have attempted to handle the epistemology of practice-research
 - where the large body of work has used (often by default) a relativist approach to making epistemic claims, my ambition is to incorporate rationalism, and empiricism
 - to speak directly to the problems -- push through the fuzziness
 - creating language for this empirical approach

-- proxy is very different from staring into the belly of not knowing.
-Accepting the possibility of not knowing or there are things that are not able to be known
-- I am not proposing evidence evidence evidence.
-Tension between evidence, and allowing the creative work to do its work.

 - to address the idea that practice-research's place is an epistemic place (and not to stay within realm of techne). to know something differently. to know-that. this is not to reduce or displace know-how or craft. ties to Rheinberger and building epistemic things.
 - but what is the nature of this epistemic place? can something that is unknowable (akin to Berry's thinking) except through direct experience (ref from obsidian) be an epistemic thing?
 And if not, what kind of _thing_ is it?
 - some kind of line between what is observable and standpoint epistemology

 interested not only in what we can agree on but what we can clearly disagree about on. what can't be said? some things must be open to debate (other than just methodology).
-Where is there legitimate disagreement? (heterotopic discourse -- ways of arguing) -- similar to Biggs and Buchler (2011) approach, p.83 of the chapter in their edited volume.
+Where is there legitimate disagreement? (heterotopic discourse -- ways of arguing) -- similar to Biggs and Buchler (2010) approach, p.83 of the chapter in their edited volume.

 ### Who will be most interested in the outcomes?

-- artist-scholars from various disciplines working in and through practice-research
-- graduate and postgraduate students working in practice-research across disciplines
-- philosophers / epistemologists
-- body-based specialists grappling with understanding their work as potentially epistemic things (and claims to knowledge)
+The research will be most interesting to artist-scholars from across disciplines who are working in and through practice-research.
+This includes graduate and postgraduate students who are grappling with how and why their work is important and to whom.
+The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
+Aspects of the research will also be interesting to body-based research specialists who grapple with understanding the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.

 ### Research objectives

-The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ This aim is addressed by three research questions -- _Proxies_, _Limits_ and _Hyper-specificity_ -- that are themselves underpinned by [XX] objectives as follows.
+The aim of _Finger Pointing Moon_ is to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_ There are three research questions -- _Proxies_, _Limits_ and _Hyper-specificity_ -- with corresponding objectives as follows.

-_1. Proxies:_
+_1. Proxies: What are practice-research's common epistemic proxies and how do they affect the value of practice-research as an approach for developing new insights?_

-1. complete in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present
+1. in-depth survey of practice-research epistemology literature from the early 1990s (when practice-research began in the academy) to the present
 2. identify and critique any epistemic ambiguities/limitations/possibilities in this scholarship
-3. identify epistemic proxies of practice-research -- these are the ways in which practice-research represents its understandings or _findings_ while keeping them at arm's length
+3. identify epistemic proxies of practice-research -- these are the ways in which practice-research represents its understandings or findings while keeping them at arm's length
 4. propose analysis of the affects of epistemic proxies on epistemic clarity and specificity in practice-research

-_2. Limits:_

-2. _Limits:_ What are the epistemic limits of practice-research?
-What experiences and aspects of practices are not able to be known, understood or articulated?
+_2. Limits: What are the epistemic limits of practice-research?
+What aspects of practices are not able to be known, understood or articulated?_

 5. identify qualities of experience from first-person body-based practice experiments that resist being known, are deeply uncertain, or are unable to be articulated
 6. identify qualities of experience from first-person body-based practice experiments that assist being known, display some quality of certainty, or are able to be articulated
-6. categorise and organise these qualities of experience into a "lexicon of un/knowing in body-based practice-research"

-and discuss if required propose precise, clear alternatives that speak directly to the epistemic limits and possibilities of body-based practice-research

-_3. Hyper-specificity:_

-7. _Hyper-specificity_: What language is typically used to express findings and failures in practice-research?
-How might this language be developed, adapted or reconfigured in order to create increased critical dialogue between practice-research artist-scholars and their projects?
+_3. Hyper-specificity: What language is used to express approaches, findings and failures in practice-research?
+How can this language be adapted in order to create increased critical dialogue between practice-research artist-scholars?_

-8. generate set of epistemic principles underpinning body-based practice-research, with particular attention on findings, failures and indescribables

-9. generate set of epistemic values in body-based practice-research that transparently and rigorously detail examples of "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]

-10. examine the potential of proposed body-based epistemic principles and values to be generalisable to other forms of practice-research
+7. collect and analyse language used by artist-scholars to describe their research findings, understandings, failures and ambiguities.
+8. modify and adapt this language in order to find ways of linking the epistemic status of previously distinct research projects
+9. categorise and organise these qualities of experience into a lexicon of epistemic _findings and failures_ in practice-research

 ## Research methods